FAQ

 Any patient with a chronic or acute condition may receive RPM services if the provider prescribes/orders RPM and it is supportive to managing or improving the patient’s condition.

-Q5: Can RPM be used for new and established patients?
+Q5: Can RPM be ordered for new and established patients?

 Q6: What are common examples of RPM devices?